-See the Covid-19 Addendum for procedures during the current health emergency.
-In addition to those procedures, the teacher will do a morning health check for any signs of illness or injury.
+During the morning greeting, the teacher will do a health check for any signs of illness or injury.
 If the child exhibits signs of illness that would exclude him or her from care, the teacher will ask the parent to make other arrangements for the child's care that day.
-If the child exhibits a significant injury that was not present the day before, the teacher will ask the child what happened and ask the parent to complete an incident report to document the injury.
-See "Health and Safety: Illness regarding exclusion from care" for more information.
+See "Health and Safety: Illness regarding exclusion from care" as well as our Covid-19 addendum for more information.
+If the child exhibits a significant injury that was not present the day before, the teacher will ask the child what happened, will document the injury in Brightwheel, and may ask the parent to complete an incident report to document the injury.